AdaCore/training_material/courses/rust_essentials/030_types_and_values/00_introduction.rst

 - **Common Data Types**

-    - What kind of data we can store (like numbers, text, or true/false)
+    - What kind of data we can store

 - **Arithmetic**